waltr21/343/history-and-architecture/PITCHME.md

 **Architecture and History**
 (Sebesta Text)
 ---
+Before we start, let's get a few definitions out of the way.

+**Imperative Programming**: a programming model whereby we use statements to change state.

+**Procedural Programming**: a programming model makes use of subroutines.
+Is also imperative, as these subroutines rely upon changing state with statements.
+---
+**Object-oriented Programming**: a programming paradigm that incorporates structure and function (state and behavior) of data structures into a single entity (often called a class).

+**Functional Programming**: a programming model that relies upon programs being built as the output of mathematical functions.
+---
 The history of computing goes back much farther than the actual times during which computers existed.

 Mathematicians and others were laying the foundations for programming languages far before we had the hardware.